-The ultimate goal of attribution modelling is to understand which channels are helping you to achieve your business goals.
-Attribution provides you with the stepping stones to success: by understanding the paths your users take, you can leverage performance to increase profitability and reduce wasted spend.
+The ultimate goal of attribution modelling is to understand which channels are helping you achieve your business goals.
+Attribution provides you with the stepping stones to success – by understanding the paths your users take, you can leverage performance to increase profitability and reduce wasted spend.

 Users take a number of paths en route to converting, often it is not as simple as “search keyword > clicked ad > read content > converted”.
 Although this can be the case, there are often multiple touch points involved in the conversion path.
-The conversion path report in Google Analytics is a great place to analyse these touch points, simply head to GA > Conversions > Multi-Channel Funnels > Top Conversion Paths.
-Take a look at these, for example:
+The conversion path report in Google Analytics is a great place to analyse these touch points.
+Simply head to GA > Conversions > Multi-Channel Funnels > Top Conversion Paths, and take a look at these, for example:

 When we look at a different industry with a much longer decision-making process, the results are very different:

 Both examples show the paths taken by users to get to a conversion.
-We can see that paid has played a role within a number of these paths – whether it is the only path, or one of many.
+We can see that paid has played a role within a number of these paths, whether it’s the only path or one of many.
 When we track success in Google AdWords we need to know where the ad fits into the conversion path, allowing us to optimise and leverage our budget effectively.

 When we understand how campaigns are attributing to the success of business goals, we can get an accurate picture of how the account is performing.
 Using the wrong attribution model runs the risk of wasted spend and missed opportunities.